History of Dunfermline Athletic F.C.: Lower leagues (1970–1993)

 A fresh season beckoned with a poor start with only three wins by the end of October caused yet another change of manager with the resignation of Tom Forsyth.
 The reserve team coach with no managerial experience was chosen from a long line of candidates.
 Jim Leishman had a strong Dunfermline pedigree, as a boy he had watched the 1960s Pars legends in European games and had progressed through the youth ranks to first team football before his playing career was ended by a bad leg break.
-The team initially continued to struggle under Leishman but he signed from Hong Kong Rangers John Watson for £300 in what proved to be a good move for the club.
+The team initially continued to struggle under Leishman but he signed John Watson from Hong Kong Rangers for £300, in what proved to be a good move for the club.
 An otherwise uneventful 1983–84 season ended with a brief flourish and a final 9th position in Division 2.
 Hugh Whyte was the only ever-present and Stephen Morrison was the top league scorer with a meagre 9 goals.

 The 1984–85 season opened in dramatic fashion.
 Six straight wins took the Pars to the top of the league with John Watson, Grant Jenkins and Norrie McCathie scoring well.
 The defence had been strengthened with the arrival of Dave Young at centre half.
 Good form lasted until October when the team hit a sticky patch which lasted until February.
 They managed one solitary victory over local rivals Cowdenbeath in November during this period and surrendered top spot to Alloa.
 The end of the league competition was closely fought but Montrose snatched the championship, with Alloa runners-up and Dunfermline third.
 Hugh Whyte, after long service since 1976, played his final league game of the season with a clean sheet against Stenhousemuir in March.
 Ian Westwater took over the goalkeeping mantle.
 The team scored 61 goals over the course of the season, John Watson leading the way with 15 but Grant Jenkins with 9, Norrie McCathie and Stevie Morrison with 8 each showed a great improvement on previous years.

 To mark the Centenary a special game was arranged with Aberdeen as the visitors.
 Ian Heddle scored to seal a 1–0 victory.